 Iraq launched the operation in the multi-ethnic region on Sunday as the crisis between Baghdad and the Kurdish Regional Government (KRG) escalated.
 Tensions have been building since the KRG voted for independence in a Sept.
 25 referendum.

 International Brent crude futures were at $57.75 per barrel at 0733 GMT, up 58 cents from the previous close, after trading as high as $58.13.
 U.S. WTI crude was at $51.95 per barrel, up 50 cents.
 Earlier in the day, it traded as high as $52.22.

 "The escalation in Northern Iraq is the main driver," Commerzbank analyst Carsten Fritsch told the Reuters Global Oil Forum.
 "Oil supply from this region is at risk."

-Still, the action unsettled the market.
-There is some 600,000 bpd of oil produced in the region, and Turkey has threatened to shut a KRG-operated pipeline that goes to the Turkish port of Ceyhan at Baghdad's request.
+The conflict heightened worries over oil exports.
+Kirkuk accounts for 200,000 barrels per day (bpd) of the some 600,000 bpd of oil produced in the KRG region.
+Turkey has threatened to shut a KRG-operated pipeline that goes to the Turkish port of Ceyhan at Baghdad's request.

 U.S. President Donald Trump on Friday refused to certify that Tehran is complying with the accord even though international inspectors say it is.

 Under U.S. law, the president must certify every 90 days that Iran is complying with the deal.
 Congress now has 60 days to decide whether to reimpose economic sanctions on Tehran.